 - Bring your own headsets, reading materials, drink bottles, pillows.

-- Leave home early, as airport passenger processing times are now longer than usual.
+- Leave home early, as airport passenger processing times may be longer than usual.

 On the flight

-- Take valuables and passport with you if leaving your seat.
+- Take your valuables and passport with you if leaving your seat.

 - Keep hydrated and don’t drink too much alcohol.

 - Stay healthy by exercising while seated and wearing compression socks on longer flights.

 - Bring your own food and water on board on flights where catering options may be uncertain.

 - Pay for catering using contactless or cashless payment (if available).

 - Avoid connecting to a USB port to charge mobile devices, as this may allow data to be accessed.

 - Choose your seats carefully.
 A window seat reduces contact with passing crew and passengers.